Policy relevance of causal quantities in networks: Averaging over units, then over assignments

-We might even contrast the treated and untreated EFAOs.
-There are some special cases where an EFAO contrast coincides, exactly or asymptotically, with an intuitively related quantity represented via the other route.
-For example, this comparison of average outcomes for treated and untreated units is the expected exposure effect of the unit's own treatment when $\pi$ is a completely randomized (i.e. $m$-out-of-$n$) design, it is the EATE when $\pi$ is a homogeneous Bernoulli policy, and it is the global average treatment effect \citep[GATE;][]{ugander2013graph} when $\pi$ is an all-or-none-treated policy.
-These are all cases where the policy induces homogeneous probabilities of each exposure (see Appendix for further details and spillover effects).
+\paragraph*{Generally not unit-level causal.} Contrasts of EFAOs for two different policies, $\efao(\pi, f, y) - \efao(\pi', f, y)$, do not generally have an interpretation as an average of unit-level causal effects.
+There are some special cases where an EFAO contrast coincides, exactly or asymptotically, with an intuitively related quantity represented via the other route (Proposition \ref{thm:policy_contrast_causal}).
+For example, this comparison of average outcomes for treated and untreated units is the focal contrast of the unit's own treatment when $\pi$ is a completely randomized (i.e. $m$-out-of-$n$) design, and it is the global average treatment effect \citep[GATE;][]{ugander2013graph} when $\pi$ is an all-or-none-treated policy.
+These are all cases where the policy induces homogeneous probabilities of each exposure.

-In general, however, EFAOs may not be interpretable as averages of unit-level causal effects.
-Under a heterogeneous Bernoulli policy and no interference, for example, this kind of treated--untreated comparison has little relationship to the ATE, as even with no treatment effects whatsoever, such a policy might produce large average treated--untreated differences.
+Outside of such special cases, EFAO contrasts are not unit-level causal.
+Under a heterogeneous Bernoulli policy (e.g., treating high degree nodes with higher probability), for example, this kind of one-treated-neighbors vs. no-treated-neighbors comparison can be large even with no treatment effects whatsoever.
+More generally, EFAO contrasts are only unit-level causal in all policy spaces if the focal units are selected determistically (i.e. the focal map is invariant in $\vect{z}$; see Proposition \ref{thm:policy_contrast_det_focal_causal}).
+That is, they only have a unit-level causal interpretation when they are not really summaries of outcomes for units with different exposures, but rather just summaries of outcomes for the whole population (i.e. the EAO) or a fixed subset of units.

-If these quantities are not interpretable as averages of unit-level causal effects, are they useful?
-We contend that these quantities are often nonetheless causally interpretable, in a different way, and useful for policy choice, at least when decision-makers have preferences that go beyond average outcomes.

-First, a contrast of these quantities \emph{between} two policies $\pi$ and $\pi'$ is still a causal effect of policy on aggregate outcomes.
-Perhaps $\pi$, compared with $\pi'$, increases the expected average outcomes of treated units, or increases how much better treated units' outcomes are compared with untreated units' outcomes.
-These are causal quantities, describing how the policy chosen affects aggregate outcomes, even if they are not averages of \emph{unit-level} effects.
+\paragraph*{Other causal interpretations.} If these quantities are often not unit-level causal, are they useful for causal reasoning?
+We contend that these quantities are often nonetheless causally interpretable, but in a different way.
+First, a contrast of these quantities between two policies $\pi$ and $\pi'$ is still a causal effect of policy on \emph{aggregate} outcomes.
+Perhaps $\pi$, compared with $\pi'$, increases what treated units' neighbors' outcomes are on average.
+These are causal quantities, describing how the policy chosen affects aggregate outcomes (e.g., what will outcomes of neighbors of treated units look like?), even if they are not averages of \emph{unit-level} effects.